Uiuran/Biological-Images-Datasets/README.md

 # Biological-Images-Datasets
-Just a online centralized access to biological images dataset to explore in pattern matching and Machine Learning research.
+Just a online centralized access to biological images dataset.
+Explore in pattern matching and Machine Learning research.
+Go talk with the artists and biologists.

 Suggested pathway to pattern matching architecture:
 - Apply semantic segmentation relying on many levels of deepeness and size of Convolutional Neural Nets layers.